mburri/elm-quickstart/readme.md

 # elm-quickstart

-Get up and running with Elm in minutes...
+Get up and running with Elm in seconds...

+no prerequisites - elm and elm-live server will be locally installed

 ## How?